Serve God, Love People, Make Disciples

 Coffee and Donuts

 Served the 1st Sunday of the month after the 9:00 a.m.
-Mass in the Family Life Center or Rectory Conference Room from September to April.
+Mass in the Convent Dining Room from September to April.
 There is a free-will donation.
 Volunteers are needed and welcomed.
 Please contact the parish office at 743-3050, if interested.

 Members from this small group of dedicated parishioners provide lunches for families and friends after funerals.
 Telephone calls, set-up preparation of food, and clean-up are part of the service offered by this organization.
 Volunteers are needed and welcomed.
 Please contact Bill 810-275-2269